 Chapter/Appendix Contents 1 Performance Management Framework Overview Provides background information on PMF capabilities, components, and rollout process.
 2 Performance Management Framework User Describes signing in to the system, navigating PMF, viewing scorecard performance reports and associated drill downs, inputting user-entered measures, entering feedback, utilizing gadgets, and scheduling alerts.
 3 Performance Management Framework Author Describes how to design a strategy for a PMF application and support it through a scorecard, create a Strategy Map that shows cause-and-effect relationships, and work with perspectives, objectives, themes, projects, processes, and measures.
 4 Performance Management Framework Administrator Describes administrative capabilities of PMF, including setting up users and their access rights, performing dimension and measure loads, and establishing system default settings.
-A Tips for Administrators and Authors Describes tips and troubleshooting techniques to aid Administrators and Authors. В Catalog of Available Gadgets С Working With Legacy Measures
+A Tips for Administrators and Authors Describes tips and troubleshooting techniques to aid Administrators and Authors. В Catalog of Available Gadgets Lists all of the available gadgets for PMF dashboards, along with a brief description of each.

-Documentation Conventions
+Conventions

-The following table describes the documentation conventions that are used in this manual.
+The following table describes the conventions that are used in this manual.

-Convention Description THIS TYPEFACE Or Denotes syntax that you must enter exactly as shown. this typeface this typeface Represents a placeholder (or variable) in syntax for a value that you or the system must supply. underscore Indicates a default setting. this typeface Represents a placeholder (or variable), a cross- reference, or an important term.
+Convention Description THIS TYPEFACE Denotes syntax that you must enter exactly as shown. or Silowii. this typeface this typeface Represents a placeholder (or variable) in syntax for a value that you or the system must supply. underscore Indicates a default setting. this typeface Represents a placeholder (or variable), a cross- reference, or an important term.
 It may also indicate a button, menu item, or dialog box option that you can click or select.
 Key + Key Indicates keys that you must press simultaneously. { } Indicates two or three choices.
-Type one of them, not the braces. [] Indicates a group of optional parameters.
+Type one of them, not the braces. [ ] Indicates a group of optional parameters.
 None are required, but you may select one of them.
 Type only the parameter in the brackets, not the brackets.
 Separates mutually exclusive choices in syntax.
 Type one of them, not the symbol.
 Indicates that you can enter a parameter multiple times.
 Type only the parameter, not the ellipsis (). · · Indicates that there are (or could be) intervening or additional commands.